pascallaliberte/sharpen.page/index.md

 [jtbd]: {% post_url 2018-11-29-intro-to-jobs-to-be-done-through-examples %}
 [fourforces]: {% post_url 2018-12-06-forces-of-progress-in-purchase-decision %}

-[Contact me](mailto:pascal@pascallaliberte.me) to move forward with one of these engagements.
+[Contact me {% include svg/mail.svg.html %}](mailto:pascal@pascallaliberte.me){: .cta-btn } to move forward with one of these engagements.
 Tell me about your situation and I'll provide a proposal.
 {: .cta }

 ---